FredericSivignon2/Consolification/README.md

 ### CIParentArgumentAttribute
+:white_check_mark: This attribute can be applied to properties only.

 See [`CIChildArgumentAttribute`](#cichildargumentattribute).

 ### CIPasswordAttribute
+:white_check_mark: This attribute can be applied to properties only.

 ### CISimpleArgumentAttribute
+:white_check_mark: This attribute can be applied to properties only.

 The attribute used in the example above.

 ### CIShortcutArgumentAttribute attribute
+:white_check_mark: This attribute can be applied to properties only.

 Similar to the `CINamedArgumentAttribute` except that you can also specify a shortcut name for your argument (for example, "/u" in addition to "/user" default argument name).